vikito755/discord-find-games-bot/README.md

 5. In the terminal where the bot will run do "npm run startBot"

+<h1>Important:</h1>
+The bot needs to be in at least 1 server or it returns an error that it doesn't have acces to any servers (it doesn't look to affect how it runs).

 To invite the bot (this may change if the bot needs more or less permissions): https://discord.com/api/oauth2/authorize?client_id=907048337155432479&permissions=0&scope=bot%20applications.commands